toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

-4. **`Login & Registration systems:`** On the Registration and Login pages, display relevant error messages when necessary.
+4. **`Login & Registration systems:`** On the Registration and Login pages, display relevant error messages when necessary.✅✅✅

     > **Login Page:** When a user clicks on the login button, they will be redirected to the login page having the following: ✅✅✅